StackStorm/st2docs/docs/source/troubleshooting/basic_chatops_troubleshooting.rst

 2. Throws an error (no acknowledgement):
      Should be debugged according to the error, could be both client-side and server-side, or an alias problem.
-Normally, a look into an error or logs will give you ideas on how to proceed.
+Normally, a look into an error or logs will provide ideas on how to proceed.

 3. Gives an acknowledgement message without result:
-     If you get an acknowledgement message, but then nothing happens, Hubot is most likely disconnected from StackStorm stream.
+     If you get an acknowledgement message, but then nothing happens, Hubot is most likely disconnected from the StackStorm stream.
 The main reason for it is a wrong networking setup (Hubot can't connect to your StackStorm instance); check nginx configuration and the parameters in ``/opt/stackstorm/chatops/st2chatops.env``
      (most importantly, ``ST2_HOSTNAME``).